 Many decades ago, people were concerned about how to meet their responsibilities in helping unfortunate children.
 Dedicated Christians in Abilene, Texas, expressed an interest in a home for these children.
 It was pioneers like B.A.
 Hays, J.E.
 Epperson, Hilly Walker, and others who made the dream come true.

 In the mid-fifties, it became apparent that there were few provisions for assistance to the Mexican-American child.
 Cherokee Home was a result of their concern.
-The tradition has continued over thirty years and has grown to include all races.
+The tradition has continued over sixty years and has grown to include all races.

 In May of 1956, the Cherokee Church of Christ accepted the responsibility to begin the children's home.
 The ribbon-cutting on the first cottage was held on September 23, 1958.
 The second cottage was added in September of 1960.